 Hey, that's us!
 But we do love our fair trade candles, each of which is handpoured by a woman artisan who was resettled to the U.S. from a refugee camp.
 Every purchase helps provide a living wage so she can build a brighter future for herself and her family.
 Empowering women and building a future without poverty is key to our mission.
 We seek out unique, artisan-made vessels for our candles that honor the artisan and their community and partner with fair trade organizations as much as we can.
-Our Narela Box features a partnership with Tara Projects in India, which provides education and healthcare programs for those in need.
+Our Serenity Candle features a partnership with Tara Projects in India, which provides education and healthcare programs for those in need.

 7. One World Fair Trade

-One World Fair Trade is an online shop that specializes in fair trade accessories, gifts, home decor, and clothing.
+One World Fair Trade is an ethical store that specializes in fair trade accessories, gifts, home decor, and clothing.
 Their products make wonderful gifts and are ethically sourced from over 50 countries throughout South America, Africa, Asia, the Middle East, and the United States.
 The best part is that each gift creates opportunity for disadvantaged artisans to live a quality life with adequate food, education, and healthcare.

 8. The Little Market

 The Little Market co-founders Lauren Conrad and Hannah Skvarla felt strongly about the power of handmade products to generate meaningful income for women artisans and their families.
 Because of this, their handmade home decor, bags and accessories, jewelry, and candles all honor the artisan and their community through fair trade principles and practice.
-We love their mission, design and deep commitment to fair trade.
-Check out their beautiful online store!
+We love their mission, design and deep commitment to fair trade shopping.
+Check out their beautiful online ethical store!

 9. Greenheart Shop

-Greenheart Shop sells a mix of fair trade, environmentally friendly, and mission-based products both out of their online store and their brick and mortar shop in Chicago.
+Greenheart Shop sells a mix of fair trade, environmentally friendly, and mission-based products both out of their online ethical store and their brick and mortar shop in Chicago.
 It’s clear that they go out of their way to curate a meaningful collection to give back to people, the environment, and communities around the world.
 Plus, their home decor and kitchen pieces are stunning.
 If you want to brighten your home for the summer with a vibrant handmade bowl or plate, definitely give them a look.

-Serrv is an online fair trade marketplace that partners with small artisan co-ops to create opportunity, strengthen communities, and empower women.
+Serrv is an online fair trade shopping marketplace that partners with small artisan co-ops to create opportunity, strengthen communities, and empower women.
 Their curated collection features gorgeous handmade and hand-painted products for the home and kitchen.
 They even have ethically-made women’s fashion, jewelry, sweets, and a curated gift section.
 Every purchase gives disadvantaged artisans and growers a sustainable path out of poverty.
 That’s something we can definitely get behind.

 11. Global Goods Partners

-Global Goods Partners is one of the few online ethical shops that carries fair trade kids’ clothing, toys, and decor.
+Global Goods Partners is one of the few online ethical stores that carries fair trade kids’ clothing, toys, and decor.
 Their products are handmade by over 60 artisan groups across Africa, South America, Asia, and North America.
 That means each gift is unique and improves the quality of life and economic well-being of the artisan who made it.
 We love that Global Goods Partners focuses their impact on women by partnering with women-led and community-based organizations that support girls’ education.

 15. Fair Trade Winds